ryrob30/mobile-services.en/help/windows-appstore/metrics.md

 * **Crashes**

   Triggered when the application is not backgrounded before being closed.
-The event is sent when the application is started after the crash. </p> <p>Adobe Mobile crash reporting does not implement a global uncaught exception handler.
+The event is sent when the application is started after the crash.
+Adobe Mobile crash reporting does not implement a global uncaught exception handler.

   * Analytics context data/Target parameter: `a.CrashEvent`
   * Audience Manager signal: `c_a_CrashEvent`